s-h-a-s-h-i-k-a-n-t/iics-projects-portfolio/CDI/mappings/m_Customer_SCD_Type1_README.md

 # 🧩 Mapping: m_Customer_SCD_Type1_MD5

+### 👋 Author’s Note
+This mapping was **built and tested by me (Shashi Kant)** in my Informatica IICS lab environment using sample customer data.
+I designed it to demonstrate how **MD5 hashing** can simplify change detection logic in Slowly Changing Dimensions.
+The goal was to show real-world ETL handling — detecting changed customer records and updating them seamlessly.

+---

 ## 📘 Objective
 Implement **Slowly Changing Dimension (SCD) Type 1** using **MD5 hash comparison** to detect changes in customer attributes and overwrite the existing record with the latest values.